ganelson/inform/README.md

 * inform6 - the Inform 6 compiler (used by I7 as a code generator) - from [https://github.com/DavidKinder/Inform6], maintained by [David Kinder](https://github.com/DavidKinder)

+### Colophon

+This README.mk file was generated automatically by Inpolicy, and should not be edited.
+To make changes, edit READMEscript.txt and re-generate.